 0 Total Credits

-- The Qualifying Review (QR) will be offered twice a year the in Fall and the Spring semester.
-A student enrolled in Accelerated MS to PhD Track is required to take the QR in the second semester (excluding the summer semesters).
+- The QR will be offered twice a year in the Fall (sometime in October) and the Spring (sometime in March) semester.
 The Graduate Committee will meet twice a year to evaluate the results.
 Each student must apply for the qualifier before completing their 28th credit hour in the PhD program, excluding credits hours taken during summer semesters and doctoral research credit hours taken under a previous advisor.
 Hence, most students must apply for the qualifier before completing their fourth semester of the PhD program.
 To pass the qualifier, the student must demonstrate satisfactory progress in their coursework, must secure an advisor, and must show acceptable progress on a mutually agreed-upon research topic with the advisor.

 Dissertation Committee